icyphox/site/pages/_index.md

 </h1>

 Hi!
 I'm Anirudh.
 I'm currently majoring in Computer Science and I generally do computer security stuff.
-Lately, I've been dabbling with hardware and embedded security.
 When I'm not breaking things, I write (pretty) bad code in the [Nim](https://nim-lang.org) programming language.
 Or Python, otherwise.
+I enjoy using Linux systems, and I'm the kind of guy who "*rices*" and has his [dotfiles](https://github.com/icyphox/dotfiles) under version control.
 I do a bunch of other things too, which you can read all about [here](/about).

 Want to contact me?
 The best way is via email, at [icyph0x@pm.me](mailto:icyph0x@pm.me)